caseywdunn/phylogenetic_biology/exercises/readme.md

 - FigTree, http://tree.bio.ed.ac.uk/software/figtree/.
 A stand-alone viewer for phylogenetic trees.
 Requires [Java](https://www.java.com/en/download/), which you will need to install if you don't have it already.
 - Visual studio Code, https://code.visualstudio.com/.
 A text editor and IDE that we will use for inspecting and editing a variety of files.

 The following can be installed on your local computer or a remote cluster.
-Windows users are advised to install these programs within WSL rather than directly in Windows.

 - seq-gen, http://tree.bio.ed.ac.uk/software/seqgen/.
 A Windows version is not available, so on Windows it must be run in WSL.
 - IQTree, http://www.iqtree.org/
 - mafft, https://mafft.cbrc.jp/alignment/software/
 - revbayes, https://revbayes.github.io/download

+Windows users are advised to install these programs within Ubuntu on WSL rather than directly in Windows.
+To install the first three on Ubuntu (revbayes must still be installed from the link above), run the following in WSL:

+    apt-get update
+    apt-get install iqtree seq-gen mafft

+You may need to add `sudo` before each of these commands.

 ### Optional software